fyeung21/quotes-on-dev/README.md

 # Quotes on Dev

-A site that cycles through an archive of quotes from developers on button click.
+A simple site that cycles through an archive of quotes from developers on button click, powered by wordpress and is made in mobile, tablet, and desktop versions.

 ## Installation

 1. Clone this project and add to your htdocs in MAMP.

+2. In command line, cd to the quotes on dev theme.

-2. Run gulp.
+3. Run gulp.

 # Technologies